W. Russell Tyner

 Robin Barca, RN

-Robin serves as the COO for Baptist Health and was recently named CEO of Baptist Medical Center South.
+Robin serves as the COO for Baptist Health and most recently also served as the CEO of Baptist Medical Center South.
 She joined Baptist Health in 2002 as senior vice president and chief operating officer (COO).
 Her COO duties include providing operational guidance and support for Baptist Medical Center East, Baptist Medical Center South and Prattville Baptist Hospital.

 Additionally, she has oversight of system operations for information technology, care transformation, organizational development, hospice services, disease management, pastoral care, residency programs and the Institute for Patient Safety and Medical Simulation.